disanv03/c_scripts/the_c_programming_language/quotes.md

 char amessage[] = "now is the time"; /* an array */ char *pmessage = "now is the time";  /* a pointer */
 ```
+Arrays have their own storage, while pointers reference existing storage, typically read-only in the case of string literals.
+Arrays and pointers are fundamentally different in C, although they can be accessed similarly in many contexts.
+The main differences are the memory allocation and size.
+The similarities are, accessing elements (both can be used to access elements using the subscript operator `[]`, notation, and (pointer)arithmetic.

 In C, an assignement operations returns the value that was assigned.